finbourne/luminesce-sdk-csharp/sdk/docs/SqlDesignApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<SqlDesignApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<SqlDesignApi>();
             var body = @keysToCatalog = values('Portfolio/3897-78d4-e91c-26/location', 'PortfolioLocation', false, '');
  @config = select column1 as [Key], column2 as Name, column3 as IsMain, column4 as Description from @keysToCatalog;